microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

     ![Screenshot showing the Add IoT Edge Module dialog.](media/ex2_image018.png "Set the name and Image URI")

-9. Click the **Container Create Options** tab, copy and paste the following:
+9. Select the **Container Create Options** tab, copy and paste the following:

     ```json
     {